floriandejonckheere/utu-thesis/thesis/chapters/07-proposed-solution/04-decomposition.typ

 $ cal(H)(G,cal(P)) = sum_(C in cal(P)) |E(C, C)| - gamma binom(||C||, 2) $ <constant_potts_model>

 The Leiden algorithm operates in three phases.
-The first and last phases equal those of the Louvain algorithm (i.e., local optimization and reduction of the network).
+The first and last phases equal those of the Louvain algorithm (i.e., modularity optimization and community aggregation).
 In the second phase, the algorithm performs a refinement of partition on each small community.

 // TODO: figures or algorithms